ZoltanRacz/MomentMatching.jl/docs/src/index_longer.md

 where ``W`` is a weighting matrix.[^3]

-## Features

-This package aims at providing a general toolbox for such estimation exercises, irrespective of what model one wants to estimate.
-Ready-to-use tools are provided to:
-1. estimate ``\theta`` via a combination of global search and a local optimization routine;
-2. perform diagnostic checks on the results;
-3. do statistical inference and
-4. produce tables and figures displaying the estimation results.
+This package provides a series of numerical routines to perform Method of Moments estimation (Generalized and Simulated), i.e., find an estimate of the vector ``\theta`` (see section [Estimation](@ref)).
+It also contains ready-to-use tools (i) to check the quality of the estimation results and to do statistical inference (see section [Inference and Diagnostics](@ref)) and (ii) to produce tables and figures displaying estimation results (see section [Output](@ref)).

 The package was built having in mind three key features:
+- *Flexibility*: routines can be used for estimation of any model;
+- *Parallelization*: multithreading and multiprocessing (also combined) are supported, both locally and on a cluster;
-- *Ease of use*: The user just needs to write a wrapper around her code conformable with the estimation routines and set the algorithm options before running the main estimation function.
-This is an easy task even if the model code was not written specifically to be compatible with this package.
+- *Ease of use*: the user just needs to write her model in a way conformable with the estimation routines and set the algorithm options before running the main estimation function.
-- *Flexibility*: Routines can be used for the estimation of any model.
-Estimation of robustness checks and alternative model specifications is convenient.
-- *Parallelization*: Multithreading and multiprocessing (also combined) are supported, both locally and on a cluster.

 ## Installation
 To install the package run: